Pritesh-Jawale/PJiOSAppConsole/README.md

 PJiOSAppConsole
 ===============

 iOS ( iPhone / iPad ) app console where developer can add text/messages and see them directly on application.
 No need to connect iPhone/iPad to mac to see the device logs.
 Very useful tool for tester and backend guys to see request response of the webservices on app directly.
+Can be used for printing... console logs, debug logs, request / response logs and any other purpose.

 <img src=http://i.imgur.com/QnQigM3.png>